-Rules and Regulations
+Rules and Regulations 2024

 Thank you for expressing interest in participating in BEST Medicine.
-To conduct an experiment and participate in the fair, all students must adhere to the rules and regulations.
+In order to conduct an experiment and participate in the fair, all students must adhere to the rules and regulations.
 These rules are meant to ensure the safety of all participants, research subjects, and spectators.
-Projects will be inspected for adherence to these rules the day of the fair and any projects with violations must be corrected for the student to compete.
+Projects will be inspected for adherence to these rules the day of the fair and any projects with violations must be corrected in order for the student to compete.